Engineering blog

 • Highly durable due to lack of mechanisms or cranks.

-• Because slider windows tend to come in large sizes, an installation can cost between 415 and 890 USD on average.
+• Because slider windows tend to be large, an installation can cost, on average, between 415 and 890 USD.

 • Often used for basement egress windows.